LongBu/AWS-MLS-C01-Study-Guide/README.md

 Instance Types:
   * ﻿﻿Can only use GPU instance types (P3 for example)
   * ﻿﻿Can only use a single machine for training
-    * But can use multi-GPU's on one machine
+    * But can use multi-GPUs on one machine

 ##### XGBoost (eXtreme Gradient Boosting)